Welcome to Student Life

 NATIONAL HONOR SOCIETY GENERAL INFORMATION:

 National Honor Society is an organization with selection for membership based upon the following four criteria: scholarship, leadership, service and character.
-The Gulf Shores Chapter of National Honor Society is advised by Ms. Michelle McCann and maintains a membership of approximately fifty students.
+The Gulf Shores Chapter of National Honor Society is advised by Ms. Amanda Reffitt and Ms. Sandy Dempsey and maintains a membership of approximately fifty students.
 Members of NHS strive to serve the community and school; members also complete a minimum of fifty community service hours per school year.

 THOSE SEEKING TO JOIN NATIONAL HONOR SOCIETY:

 Consideration for membership requires a student be a current 10th, 11th, or 12th grader and currently maintain a 3.50 minimum GPA (the weighted GPA is used to determine eligibility).
 This is the minimum requirement for consideration.
 For additional information please access the by-laws.
 If you meet the minimum academic criteria for membership, we encourage you to apply to join the Gulf Shores High School chapter.
 Should you need a copy of the membership application/activity form, please visit the school website for the required form.
-Activity forms are available through Ms. McCann's teacher page.
-Printed copies can be made available, see Ms. McCann in her classroom.
+Printed copies can be made available, see Ms. Reffitt or Ms. Dempsey in their classroom.
 Please follow the instructions on the activity form.
 Incomplete forms will not be given consideration by the Faculty Council.
 Additionally, late forms will not be accepted.

 INFORMATION FOR CURRENT MEMBERS:

-Membership dues are due by October 4, 2019.
+The original due date for fees was extended due to Hurricane Sally.
+Fees not paid by October 30th will assess a $5.00 late fee and the members placed on probation per Article V, Section 3 of the by-laws.
 Dues are $25.00.
 T-shirts are included in your dues.
 T-shirts may not be ordered until dues are collected.
-See Ms. McCann with cash or check (checks should be made payable to GSHS).
+See Ms. Reffitt or Ms. Dempsey with cash or check (checks should be made payable to GSHS).

 Remember to keep accurate logs/records of your service hours.
-At least 25 hours will be due by the end of each semester .
-Completed forms will be turned in to Ms. McCann in rm 212 (please do not provide contact information; a signature is required).
+At least 25 hours will be due by the end of each semester.
+Completed forms will be turned in to Ms. Reffitt or Ms. Dempsey (please do not provide contact information; a signature is required).